Warning

 B.2.3.
 Members

-The SG is a Director-level body comprised of members representing UNMAS (Chair), UNDP, UNOPS, UNICEF, the GICHD, a National Mine Action Authority (NMAA) and a mine action Donor.
+The SG is a Director-level body composed of members representing UNMAS (chair), UNDP, UNOPS, UNICEF, the GICHD, a National Mine Action Authority (NMAA) and a mine action donor.

 The UN entities and the GICHD are permanent members of the SG.
-The UN entities appoint a Director to represent their respective organisations.
-The GICHD seat is held by the incumbent Director of the organisation.
+The UN entities appoint a director to represent their respective organizations.
+The GICHD seat is held by the incumbent director of the organization.

-It is not possible for an organisation to nominate the same person to represent it on both the SG and RB at the same time.
+It is not possible for an organization to nominate the same person to represent it on both the SG and RB at the same time.

 B.2.4.
 Steering Group Rules of Procedure